 External appointments

 In the appropriate circumstances, the Board may authorise Executive Directors to take Non-Executive positions in other companies and organisations, provided the time commitment does not impact upon the Director’s ability to perform their role, since such appointments should widen their experience.
-The Chairman will approve any such appointment.
-As part of Brad Ormsby’s appointment process as Non-Executive Director of Octopus AIM VCT 2 plc, the Board satisfied itself that he would be able to perform the additional role alongside his existing responsibilities and that the experience gained would also be beneficial for Judges Scientific.
+The Chair will approve any such appointment.
+Approval was provided to both Ian Wilcock and Brad Ormsby for their external roles this year.

 Conflicts of interest